Concepts

 - base salary or wages

-- contractual bonuses or allowances
+- bonuses and allowances

 Gross income and deductions